Volunteer in Nepal

-Volunteer in Nepal with Projects Abroad and contribute to sustainable development in one of the poorest countries in the world today.
+Volunteer in Nepal with Projects Abroad and contribute to sustainable development in one of the most severely disadvantaged countries in the world today.
 As a volunteer in Nepal with Projects Abroad, you will be placed in a program where you can actively make a difference in communities where extra support is crucial.
-Our volunteer projects are available for anyone interested in working in the developing world, whether you are on a gap year, a summer vacation, or a career break.
+Our volunteer projects are available for anyone interested in working in the developing world, whether you are on a gap year, summer vacation, career break, or during your retirement.

-Nepal is a poor country for a number of reasons.
-Much of its land is hilly and mountainous, making it difficult to develop adequate infrastructure.
+Nepal is underprivileged for a number of reasons.
+A big percentage of its land is hilly and mountainous, making it difficult to develop adequate infrastructure.
 It is also landlocked and technologically undeveloped.
 Most people are employed in low-skilled agricultural jobs, and about half the population is unemployed or underemployed.
 Many young people leave to seek work in India or Gulf countries.

 Where You Will Live in Nepal with Projects Abroad

 Projects Abroad Nepal is based in the bustling city of Kathmandu – a city full of jostling crowds, rickety bullock carts, and noisy auto-rickshaws.
 The point of contact for volunteers on all projects and our local staff is the Kathmandu Prince Hotel.
-Most of our volunteer placements are located here too, although some are located in more rural areas of the Kathmandu valley.
-We also have Medical and Care placements in the lowlands area of Chitwan, and a Conservation project in Ghandruk.
+Most of our volunteer and internship placements are located in the city too, although some are located in more rural areas.
+We also have Medical and Care placements in the lowlands area of Chitwan, and a Conservation Project in Ghandruk.

 While some volunteers in Nepal live in hostels, most volunteers live with host families.
 Certain host families welcome up to four volunteers into their home, and you will usually share a room with one other volunteer.